liupeirong/MLOpsManufacturing/docs/architecture/MLOpsProcess.md

 Datasets are important from many different perspectives including traceability, data labeling, and data drift detection.
 Each of these topics warrants its own guideline agnostic to MLOps.
 Here we assume an immutable dataset in a fixed location, and it’s possible to pass the information about the dataset to the ML pipeline as a parameter.
 If we would like to compare performance and execute pipelines on several different datasets, we will just pass different parameters.

 Machine Learning pipelines are often considered a process that generates a new model at the end, however, it can be any process that uses machine learning patterns and practices or a part of bigger ML process.
 It’s common to see data preprocessing pipelines or scoring pipelines for batch scenarios, and even pipelines that orchestrate training based on cognitive services. **ML pipeline** is a set of steps that can be executed sequentially or in parallel, where each step can be executed on a single node or a set of nodes to speed up tasks.
+Parallel processing is one of the main reasons to use pipelines.
 The pipeline itself defines not just the steps but compute resources where the steps should be executed, related datasets, and data stores.
 So pipeline implementation is specific to a particular set of technologies.

 Let’s look at an example: imagine that we need to train a model to find anomalies in raw video frames (bad pixels).
 In real life it’s not common to have a ready-to-use dataset.
 It means that you have to implement preprocessing steps.
 For example, if the input dataset is a number of raw video files, they have to be extracted into frames first, and additional algorithms can be applied to each particular frame.
-So, you need to do some tasks to prepare the dataset, ballance it, extract features and so on.
+So, you need to do some tasks to prepare the dataset, balance it, extract features and so on.
 After that, you can use any ML framework to train the model.
 The pre-processing steps could take much longer than the training itself.
 To reduce compute time, we can run data pre-processing with multiple compute nodes in parallel.
 It gives us a signal to split our pipeline into several different steps and execute each of them in a different environment (e.g., on a cluster with a number of nodes compared to a single node cluster or GPU nodes versus CPU nodes).
 If we use a diagram to design our pipeline, it can look like this:

 ![A pipeline](../media/MLOpsProcess/mlops_arch_pipe.png)

 You can see that we have four sequential steps there.
 We execute the first step in parallel on several nodes to convert all available video files into images.
 The second step is running in parallel as well, but it can be a different number of nodes because there are many more images to process compared to the number of videos.
 The third step is training and we can use distributed approach such as  Horovod or Parameter Server.
 The final step runs on a single node to log the model into storage.
-Parallel processing is one of the main reasons to use pipelines.

 ### Manage artifacts with Azure Machine Learning ###

-Azure Machine Learning is a service that helps orchestrate the development and management of machine learning artifacts.
+[Azure Machine Learning](https://docs.microsoft.com/en-us/azure/machine-learning/overview-what-is-azure-ml) is a service that helps orchestrate the development and management of machine learning artifacts.
 The following are the most important components for pipeline implementations:

 * **Azure ML SDK for Python**: used to create all Azure ML components and communicate to Azure ML service.
 * **Azure ML Compute**: allows us to create and manage clusters to run pipelines.
 It can be just one cluster for all steps or different clusters per step.
 Storage can be mounted to compute cluster instances.